 The vision for Platt Hall is to turn the gallery into a place which inspires creative activity, not just serve as a visitor attraction.
 The renovation work when completed will present this historic house in a fresh new light, as new clean space filled with potential, ready to be turned into a transformative space, to be shaped and defined by the people who use it.

 Platt Hall sits at the cross roads of the neighbourhoods of Rusholme, Fallowfield and Moss Side in South Manchester.
 We will work with these diverse communities to build a new kind of institution that will have a transformational impact on this locality, but also have significance for the wider city.
 This has the potential to show a clear way to expand the city’s cultural offer, in the city’s neighbourhoods as well as its centre, to be more inclusive and to addresses local needs and priorities and the ambition the City Council has for its residents.

 The Gallery of Costume was founded in 1947 when Manchester acquired the large private collection of costume which Drs Willet and Phillis Cunnington had amassed during the 1930s, and which concentrated on ordinary dress.

 Since then it has significantly expanded with numerous acquisitions including a current Heritage Lottery Fund grant to collect couture fashion.
-The collection will be moved to Manchester Art Gallery where it will be the subject of a new public display in 2021.
+Elements of the costume collection will be exhibited in a new specific gallery at Manchester Art Gallery from 2021.

 We’ll be documenting both the repairs to and plans for the redevelopment of Platt Hall and share these here and on our social media channels.